kb-dk/access-digital-objects/text-corpora.md

 [caveats](README.md#caveats) and [legal
 restrictions](README.md#licences--legalese) as the other services described, and like them, these APIs are work in progress as public services.
-And again, they are a byproduct of other services and frontends.
+Also they are byproducts of our services and front ends.

 There are two kinds of services (and thus servers)